Social Media

 EatPost Category - EatEat - Post Category - Eating OutEating OutWhat's OnPost Category - What's OnWhat's On

-Read More: Guide to 2022 Hotel Buffets & Restaurants for Iftar
+Read More: Guide to 2024 Hotel Buffets & Restaurants for Iftar

-The 2023 Geylang Serai Bazaar returns bigger than ever
+The 2024 Geylang Serai Bazaar

 Geylang Serai Hari Raya Bazaar: Souq City and Street Bazaar

 Street Bazaar stretching from Geylang Serai Market to the area beside Tanjong Katong Complex is where families can enjoy interactive art installations.
-Local graffiti artist, Slac Satu, will be spray-painting his artwork across different panels throughout the 30 days of Ramadan.

 Geylang Serai Bazaar